mfhens/obisidian/Bullshit.md

 - **Focus on Impression Management:** The bullshitter's primary aim is to create a certain impression or achieve a desired effect.
 They may speak or act in ways designed to make them seem competent, knowledgeable, or credible, regardless of the actual truth.

+- **Bullshit (general)** Any utterance produced where a speaker has indifference towards the truth of the utterance.

+- **Hard bullshit** Bullshit produced with the intention to mislead the audience about the utterer’s agenda.

+- **Soft bullshit Bullshit** produced without the intention to mislead the hearer regarding the utterer’s agenda.
 ### Key Contrasts:

 1. **Bullshit vs. Lies:**